LeslieDancey/FME_Desktop_Advanced/the_generic_readerwriter.md

 Similarly keep the Destination Dataset parameter.

 The Output Format parameter is interesting.
 Double-click on it as if you were going to set a value.
 Notice that the "More Formats..." option in the drop-down list opens up the full FME formats list.

+It wouldn’t be fair to the end-user to expose so many formats, when they don’t really need to see or select most of them.
+It would be better to restrict this list.
+So, delete this user parameter, and we’ll create a new one.

+**4)** Add User Parameter

+Now add a new User Parameter, by right-clicking on User Parameters and selecting Add Parameter.
+In the dialog that opens…

+Set type to Choice with Alias.

+Set OutputFormat as the name.

+Set Output Format as the prompt.

+Turn off the Optional checkbox.

+For configuration click the browse […] button to open a new dialog.
+In that dialog, select Import

+- Writer Formats.
+Select a handful of the most common formats like Shape, AutoCAD DWG, GML, and MapInfo TAB; then click OK.

+Then click OK twice more until all the dialogs are closed.